-If you decide to close a company, there are a number of requirements the company must satisfy.
-The dissolution process will depend on whether your business is solvent or insolvent, i.e. does it have enough money to pay its bills?
+If you decide to close a company, you will need to satisfy a number of requirements, and the dissolution process will depend on whether your business is solvent or insolvent – i.e., does the company have enough money to pay its bills?

-- If your company cannot pay its bills, it is insolvent.
-You must use the creditors’ voluntary liquidation process to close it.
+If your company cannot pay its bills, it is insolvent.
+To close a company that is insolvent you must use the creditors’ voluntary liquidation process.

-Strike your company from the Companies House Register
+Option 1 – Strike your company off the Companies House Register

-If your limited company is able to pay all of its debts, the easiest way to wind up the business is to strike it off the Register of Companies through Companies House.
+If your limited company is able to pay all of its debts, the easiest way to wind up the business is to strike it off the register at Companies House.
 To do so, your company must meet all of the following conditions:

-Company directors are legally responsible for overseeing the proper closure of the business.
-Their duties are as follows:
+Directors are legally responsible for overseeing the proper closure of the business.
+Their duties in such circumstances are as follows:

-- Warn all directors, shareholders, creditors, employees, managers or trustees of employee pension funds (if applicable), and any other party that may have a vested interest, about the application to close the company.
-All of these people or organisations will be affected by a company’s closure and they may object to any application being made.
+- Notify all directors, shareholders, creditors, employees, managers or trustees of employee pension funds (if applicable), and any other parties who may have a vested interest in company about the application to strike it off.
+All of these individuals and organisations will be affected by a company’s closure and may object to any application being made.

 - Ensure all business bank accounts have been closed.